antrea-io/theia/docs/network-flow-visibility.md

 ##### ClickHouse Cluster

-In v0.1, Theia deploys ClickHouse in a non-cluster mode, which cannot switch to ClickHouse cluster directly.
-You need to uninstall ClickHouse, delete related data if you use PersistenVolume and redeploy it when upgrading or downgrading between v0.1 and v0.2.
+In v0.1, Theia deploys ClickHouse in a non-cluster mode.
 Starting with v0.2, Theia supports ClickHouse clustering in lieu of the non-clustered mode supported in v0.1.
+You can upgrade from v0.1 to v0.2 without data loss if you use PersistentVolume for ClickHouse.
+To downgrade from v0.2 to v0.1, you need to uninstall ClickHouse, delete related data if you use PersistenVolume and redeploy it.

 A ClickHouse cluster consists of one or more shards.
 Shards refer to the servers that contain different parts of the data.
 You can deploy multiple shards to scale the cluster horizontally.
 Each shard consists of one or more replica hosts.
 Replicas indicate storing the same data on multiple Pods to improve data availability and accessibility.
 You can deploy multiple replicas in a shard to ensure reliability.

 By default, Theia deploys a 1-shard-1-replica ClickHouse cluster and a 1-replica ZooKeeper.
 To scale the ClickHouse cluster, please set `clickhouse.cluster.shards`